 Submarine infrastructure improves Ivorian international bandwidth, encouraging broadband development

-This annual report provides a comprehensive overview of trends and developments in Cote d’Ivoire’s telecommunications market.
+This report provides a comprehensive overview of trends and developments in Cote d’Ivoire’s telecommunications market.
 Subjects covered include:

 - One of the most competitive mobile market in the region;